google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 (MMD), after the issuance of the SCT.
 Periodically, the log MUST append all its new entries to its Merkle Tree and sign the root of the tree.

+Log operators SHOULD NOT impose any conditions on retrieving or sharing data from the log.

 ## Accepting Submissions

 Before accepting a submitted certificate or precertificate, the log MUST verify